briankoser/sfc-listeners-guide/episodes/0144-aliens-and-strangers-part-2-the-prometheus-paradox.md

   </tbody>
 </table>

 In the original script, Jesus was an emissary of the aliens.
-Steve says it's blasphemous to write fiction like that. <q class="archivist inline">I actually like it (when not done tackily) and don't see the harm.
-I would think engagement, even from a position of unbelief, is preferable to ignorance and ignoring of Christianity.</q>
+Steve says it's blasphemous to write fiction like that. {% arc %}I actually like it (when not done tackily) and don't see the harm.
+I would think engagement, even from a position of unbelief, is preferable to ignorance and ignoring of Christianity.{% endarc %}

 <div class="quote">
   {% timeLink podcast_file_url, '39:06' %}